-This project is for the replacement of outdated bar screens at the Fox River Water Reclamation District's Albin D. Pagorski WRP.
-The new screens will be selected for their improved ability to capture debris.
-A preliminary design will be performed to determine the hydraulic profile.
+Project Description This project is for the replacement of outdated bar screens at the Fox River Water Reclamation District's Albin D. Pagorski WRP.
+The new screens will be selected for their improved ability to

 Project Justification New screens are required to capture more debris to protect the process facilities.